-At Family Fun Day, Diane Wimmer distributed seeds in cowpots.
-The remaining cowpots and other materials were donated to Parks and Recreation for their summer programs.
+At Family Fun Day, Diane Wimmer distributed 150 peat pots with seeds.
+The remaining peat pots and other materials were donated to Parks and Recreation for their summer programs.
 The town held an Earth Day event in which Commission members participated by picking up trash and planting flowers and bushes at Riverside Park.
-The Commission planted blueberry bushes, pussy willows, mountain laurel, echinacea and brown-eyed susans which were purchased from the Eastern Connecticut Conservation District Spring Plant Sale.
+The Commission planted ox eye sunflowers, New England asters, wild columbine, common milkweed, false indigo, coneflowers, and potted bee balm which were purchased from the Eastern Connecticut Conservation District Spring Plant Sale.